Reinventing the Recreation.gov Customer Experience

 Today’s Recreation.gov delivers the most advanced technical infrastructure and customer experience among federal and state government services within the recreation market and is on par with the most successful commercial platforms.

-The Recreation.gov platform uses the same technology as leading commercial e-commerce websites to help federal land agencies manage the nation’s most beautiful places, and the Recreation.gov mobile app has a 4.9 rating in the Apple App Store.
-This modern and modular technology blueprint is purpose-built to deliver more value to the customer and user.
-For example, each facility can update content, booking windows, fees, reservation details, business rules, and more based on local needs.
+The Recreation.gov platform provides federal land management agencies with innovative, commercial-grade digital capabilities tailored to the unique needs of the government space and leverages modern solutions to improve visitor access, such as the Recreation.gov mobile app, which has more than 63,000 total reviews, a 4.9 rating in the Apple App Store, and a 4.8 rating in the Google Play Store.
+This modular technology blueprint is purpose-built to deliver more value to both visitors and facility staff.
+For example, with no coding experience necessary, staff members at any given facility can update content, booking windows, fees, reservation details, business rules, and more based on local needs.
 That way, field managers can make changes to content, communications, and business rules in real time versus in days or weeks—and the public has access to the most up-to-date information.

 The site uses cloud-native microservices and continuous delivery to meet availability, scalability, and delivery requirements.
 Its advanced technical infrastructure and Booz Allen’s investment allow the program to continually evolve to address the needs of agencies, facilities, and citizens.
 In March 2020, COVID-19 challenges highlighted the importance of this innovative and flexible approach.
-Together, Booz Allen and our federal partners quickly identified and launched new functionality to help facilities reopen safely, including features such as contactless payment, timed entry, and scan-&-pay.
+In less than five months, Booz Allen and our federal partners worked together to quickly identify and launch new functionality to help facilities reopen safely, including features such as contactless payment, timed-entry, and scan-&-pay.
 These tools enabled federal lands to offer safe and convenient experiences to the public while abiding by local and federal guidelines.

 With Booz Allen’s technical expertise, Recreation.gov has elevated how people experience the nation’s federal lands and waterways.
-It has also provided field staff with the tools they need to better manage their locations, reducing their administrative tasks so they can focus more time on visitors—letting rangers be rangers.
-With more than 49 million site visitors in FY23, the platform has generated more than $303 million in revenue for the federal government, facilitated more than 10 million annual reservations, and garnered more than 110.5 million website sessions.
+It has also provided field staff with the tools they need to better manage their locations, simplifying and reducing their administrative tasks so they can focus more time on visitors—letting rangers be rangers.
+With more than 53 million site visitors in fiscal year 2024, the platform generated more than $321 million in revenue for the federal government, facilitated close to 11 million annual reservations, and garnered more than 131.3 million website sessions.

-Due to the scale and impact of Recreation.gov’s public-facing services, the Office of Management and Budget (OMB) selected the site as a high-impact service provider, meaning OMB regularly meets with interagency partners to understand how the site is continuously improving the customer experience.
-To that end, Booz Allen continually adapts to user needs and feedback with enhanced capabilities each year.
-In fiscal year 2023, this included improved features such as:
+Due to the scale and impact of the Recreation.gov public-facing services, the Office of Management and Budget (OMB) selected the site as a high-impact service provider, meaning OMB regularly meets with interagency partners to understand how the site is continuously improving the customer experience.
+Booz Allen has worked with visitors, facilities, and the agency partners of Recreation.gov to identify and implement new features and services, such as enhanced findability, new self-service field management tools, digital wallet, guest check for streamlined bookings, availability alerts, and expanded visitor notifications, that modernize the solution and improve the field and visitor experience

-Recreation.gov has become a model for how the federal government incorporates a consumer-friendly design with agile development, cognitive and cloud technologies, secure DevSecOps, and AI technology for automation.
+Recreation.gov has become a model for how the federal government incorporates a consumer-friendly design through agile development, cognitive and cloud technologies, secure DevSecOps, and piloting AI technology to improve search and customer experience.
 In addition, as a true public-private partnership, Recreation.gov is paving the way for how the federal government and industry set the standard for modern customer experience.

 Booz Allen and Recreation.gov: Frequently Asked Questions and Answers